Portfolio choice, portfolio liquidation, and portfolio transition under drift uncertainty

 \section{Conclusion}

-In this paper, we have presented a PDE method that can be used for addressing optimal portfolio choice, optimal portfolio liquidation, and optimal portfolio transition issues, when the expected returns of risky assets are unknown.
-The main idea is to used at the same time Bayesian learning and dynamic programming techniques, which is made possible by considering conjugate priors for the expected returns.
+In this paper, we have presented a PDE method that can be used for addressing optimal portfolio choice, optimal portfolio liquidation, and optimal portfolio transition problems, when the expected returns of risky assets are unknown.
+The main idea is to use at the same time Bayesian (or more generally online) learning and dynamic programming techniques.
 Our approach goes beyond the martingale method of Karatzas and Zhao, because it can be used in more general models, for instance when a modelling framework \emph{à la} Almgren-Chriss is considered.
-We believe that the use of Bayesian learning in conjunction with stochastic optimal control enables to improve many models without increasing their dimensionality (at least when learning parameters are functions of the state variables) and we are looking forward to seeing other applications of our method.
-The recent paper \cite{ftgl3} by Fernandez-Tapia \emph{et al.} is an instance of such an application in the field of digital advertising.
+We believe that the use of Bayesian (or more generally online) learning in conjunction with stochastic optimal control enables to improve many models without increasing their dimensionality and we are looking forward to seeing other applications of the same method, especially in Finance.